 For managers who thrive on variety, a seasonal assignment can provide the right dose of intense professional stimulation -- followed by a lengthy recovery period.

-Just make sure you're able to keep pace with the hours and headaches that accompany the thrill of managing a resort or similar business operating at full seasonal tilt.
-Keveles and two other HR specialists explain what it takes to enjoy the ride.
+Just make sure you can keep pace with the hours and headaches that accompany the thrill of managing a resort or similar business operating at full seasonal tilt.
+Keveles and two other human resources specialists explain what it takes to enjoy the ride.

 Forget About a 40-Hour Week

-Working long hours, nights and weekends is a given for seasonal managers, says David Rindt, human resources manager for Grand Teton Lodge Co.
-(GTLC) in Jackson Hole, Wyo.
+Working long hours, nights and weekends is a given for seasonal managers, says David Rindt, human resources manager for Grand Teton Lodge Co. in Jackson Hole, Wyoming.

 Be Ready to Battle Burnout -- Yours and Your Staff's

-"Managers can keep morale high by ensuring employees' workloads are manageable, regularly recognizing the efforts of individuals at all levels and showing their appreciation with small rewards such as meals or handwritten thank-you notes," Walker advises.
+"Managers can keep morale high by ensuring employees' workloads are manageable, regularly recognizing the efforts of individuals at all levels and showing their appreciation with small rewards, such as meals or handwritten thank-you notes," Walker said.

 One way to take the edge off is to laugh and have fun with work.
-"The happier people are, the more willing they are to put long hours in," Keveles says.
+"The happier people are, the more willing they are to put long hours in," Keveles said.